Tip: how to create workwear looks in summer?

 Isn't that right, Boras ?

-We can also occasionally opt for a more sportswear model in vintage-inspired textured jersey.
+You can also opt for a more sportswear model in vintage-inspired textured jersey.
 Its drawstrings provide a welcome detail.

-By paying close attention to its cut, neither too wide nor too long, the most daring can try cargo shorts, or even monkey shorts and their large single back pocket.
+By paying close attention to its cut, neither too wide nor too long, the more daring can try cargo shorts, or even monkey shorts with their large single back pocket.

-Nice with an overflowing cuff on the side pockets, it is a more feasible piece than its trouser equivalent, which Boris de Borasification handles with mastery.
+Nice with a lapel overflowing on the side pockets, it is a more feasible piece than its trouser equivalent, which Boris de Borasification handles with mastery.

-Well, we suspect it, but cropped pants remain a taboo that no one should violate.
+Well, as you might expect, capri pants remain a taboo that no one should violate.
 Never.
-NEVER.
+EVER.

-A blank canvas highlighting all the others, the t-shirt and its military subtext are obvious in summer , especially enriched with linen.
+A blank canvas to highlight all others, the T-shirt and its military subtext are a summer staple , especially when enriched with linen.

-All the light tones previously mentioned are welcome, but white will have the advantage of at least betraying your (possible!) perspiration.
+All the light tones previously mentioned are welcome, but white will have the advantage of betraying your (possible!) perspiration to a minimum.

-We can offer it a slightly looser cut, rolled sleeves and a buttoned collar, for more ventilation.
-And above all... try to channel the Ryan Gosling inside you.
+We can give it a slightly looser cut, rolled sleeves and a buttoned collar for more ventilation.
+And above all... try to channel the Ryan Gosling in you.

 "Workwear" takes on its full meaning here.

-If the dress shirt is difficult to wear, the casual shirt definitely has its rightful place.
-The style lover will appreciate the rich textures of chambray, linen, light Oxfords, subtle and light denims and even certain poplins ...
+If the dress shirt is hard to get through, the casual shirt definitely has a right to be here.
+The style lover will appreciate the rich textures of chambray, linen, lightweight oxfords, subtle and light denims and even some poplins ...

-The piece will push the “elegance” slider if necessary.
-But in order to stay with a raw aesthetic, we will not hesitate to opt for models with very elaborate chest pockets.
+The piece will push the "elegance" cursor if necessary.
+But in order to stay in a raw aesthetic, we will not hesitate to go for models with very worked chest pockets.

-Double pockets, contrasting stitching, button closures, pen pocket, flaps, contrasting buttons, slanted opening, asymmetrical pocket or even interior pocket: so many elements to stylize your look.
+Double pockets, contrasting stitching, button closures, pen pocket, flaps, contrasting buttons, slanted opening, asymmetrical pockets or even inside pockets: so many elements to favor to stylize your look.

 Details that make the difference.

-The Rogue Territory 'jumper shirt' synthesizes quite a few of these details.
-But we can also cite Jinji and all the denim specialists: Momotaro , Fullcount, Studio D'Artisan , Pure Blue, Levis Vintage...
+The Rogue Territory jumper shirt synthesizes a lot of these details.
+But we can also mention Jinji and all the denim specialists: Momotaro , Fullcount, Studio D'Artisan , Pure Blue, Levis Vintage…

-As for the tab-collar, with this little tightening tab at the base of the collar, it’s a very popular detail…
+As for the tab-collar, with this little tightening tab at the base of the collar, it is a very popular detail…

 The devil is not always in the details.

-For the cut, you can freely experiment with looser falls, “pop-over” peacoat style models (but no polo shirts please!), raglan sleeves, rounded sides, western inserts, or even slightly slender lengths. - a nod to certain Indian influences - to spice things up...
+For the cut, you can freely experiment with looser falls, “pop-over” models like a jacket (but no polo shirts please!), raglan sleeves, rounded panels, western inserts, or even slightly elongated lengths - a nod to certain Indian influences - to spice things up...

 Be inventive...

-Finally, with the notable exception of the Hawaiian shirt and its assumed kitsch, I am fully on Benoît's side: long sleeves and rolling for everyone .
+Finally, with the notable exception of the Hawaiian shirt and its assumed kitsch, I am fully on the side of Benoît: long sleeves and rolled up sleeves for all .

-This is a fairly technical point insofar as shoes are a sensitive workwear subject, a make or break of this purist style.
+This is a fairly technical point since shoes are a sensitive workwear subject, a make or break of this purist style.
 The difficulty lies in the fact that the hot season prohibits all the classics in thick leather.
-Now, what to do ?
+So what to do?

-It is simpler here to proceed by elimination, some summer shoes being too marked to blend into a workwear outfit without distorting its "badassness".
+It is easier to proceed by elimination here, as some summer shoes are too distinctive to blend into a workwear outfit without distorting its "badass" aspect.

-This is the case for all types of moccasins (from tassels to driving shoes), boat shoes, brogues or suede buckles with contrasting soles, neat slip-ons and other espadrilles…
+This is the case for all types of loafers (from tassels to driving shoes), boat shoes, brogues or suede buckles with contrasting soles, neat slip-ons and other espadrilles...

-Their unlined suede and crepe soles did well in 1940s Egypt, it seems.
+Their unlined suede and crepe soles did well in 1940s Egypt, apparently.

 Their cousins with sneaker soles or their wallabee sisters are also appropriate.

-Afterwards, we will draw solutions from sober streetwear : classic low-tops in light canvas or light and profiled running shoes, whether they are vintage-inspired (GAT) or take advantage of a modern "technical" side, like well-knit knits breathable.
+Afterwards, we will draw solutions from a sober streetwear : classic low-tops in light canvas or light and profiled running shoes, whether they are vintage-inspired (GAT) or take advantage of a modern "technical" side, like very breathable knits.

-Bonus point for natural-colored rubber soles, a personal preference which always gives a more raw and old-school side to the shoe.
+Bonus point for natural-colored rubber soles, a personal preference that always gives a more raw and old-school side to the shoe.

 Do your shopping...

-As we are no longer close to a taboo subject, let us conclude this chapter with the case of sandals.
-We will much prefer more massive models to all the flip-flops and other skinny slides.
+Since we are not going to talk about a taboo subject, let's conclude this chapter with the case of sandals.
+We would much prefer more massive models to all the flip-flops and other skinny flip-flops.

-And even if a fashion develops in this regard among adolescents inspired by US athletes, we will spare ourselves the sock-sandals combo.
+And even if a fashion develops on this subject among teenagers inspired by American sportsmen, we will spare ourselves the sock-sandal combo.
 Please.

 The outerwear corner

-A welcome refreshment may encourage wearing a little extra layer in the evening.
-The opportunity comes at the right time to enhance its appearance.
+A welcome refreshment can encourage you to wear a little extra layer in the evening.
+This is a perfect opportunity to bulk out your look.

-First, for our denim orthodox, the first Levi's Type I and II jackets were cut from a fairly light canvas: a very possible 9oz.
+First, for our denim orthodoxies, the first Levi's Type I and II jackets were cut from a fairly light canvas: a very feasible 9oz.

-Today, denim specialists offer Type IIIs (the famous trucker jackets ) in the same featherweights.
+Today, denim specialists offer Type III (the famous trucker jackets ) in the same featherweights.

 And the design isn't bad either.

 The vast world of worker jackets of all kinds is available to you .
-In more or less marked styles, in cotton or linen.
+In more or less distinctive styles, in cotton or linen.

-American railway worker's overalls from the 50's, French overalls, hickory workshirt, worker-jacket halfway to a blazer... or even Noragi, if a Japanese experiment tempts you.
+American railway worker overalls from the 50s, French blue workwear, hickory workshirt, worker jacket halfway between a blazer… or even noragi, if you fancy a Japanese experiment.

 Orslow, Vesta, Gustin, Black Flag , Aesthetic Homage...

-Otherwise, the military register offers - surprise! - a bunch of nice options.
+Otherwise, the military registry offers - surprise! - a bunch of nice options.

-Jungle or field jackets, M43 jackets and overshirts with plenty of chest pockets... you are spoiled for choice.
-Especially since fashion has spread its khakis on almost every window this season.
+Jungle or field jackets, M43 jackets and overshirts with plenty of chest pockets... you're spoiled for choice.
+Especially since fashion has spread its khakis on almost every window display this season.
 Easy.

 Maharishi model.
-Pay attention to the total look.
+Be careful with the total look.

-However, we would caution against the accumulation of military pieces that are too strong: the goal is not to disguise yourself as a soldier.
-We therefore advise against lining your large cargo ship with an M65, so as not to give an unsightly redundant effect.
-Vigilance.
+However, we should warn against the accumulation of military pieces that are too strong: The goal is not to disguise yourself as a soldier.
+We therefore advise you not to double your large cargo with an M65, to avoid giving an unsightly redundant effect.
+Be careful.

-Take a look on the Internet, there are many inspirations!
+Look on the Internet, there are many sources of inspiration!

-Furthermore, the timeless military piece dubbed by streetwear is obviously the classic bomber jacket.
+Moreover, the timeless military item adopted by streetwear is obviously the classic bomber jacket.

 Whether it's ripstop, chambray, unlined nylon, or linen canvas, if the MA1 is good for Steve McQueen, it's good for you.

-You will find them without any problem at Norse Project , Naked & Famous or Alpha Industries
+You will easily find them at Norse Project , Naked & Famous or even Alpha Industries

-In case of wetter trips (we think of the Asian monsoons), a light and waterproof coach-jacket with clean lines can prove useful!
-Impeccable hip-hop street cred at the service of style: what are the people asking for?
+For wetter trips (think Asian monsoons), a lightweight, waterproof coach jacket with clean lines can come in handy!
+Impeccable hip-hop street cred for style: what more could you ask for?

-In pictures, it looks like this.
-Lined with a pretty camouflage pattern, it's a piece that can become very strong.
+In the picture, it looks like this.
+Lined with a pretty camouflage pattern, it is a piece that can become very strong.

-And if it's really necessary, a plain jersey sweatshirt that's not too thick and in a neutral tone will remain your best friend for any barbecue evening under the stars.
-Why not short sleeves, in reference to the world of boxing.
+And if it's really necessary, a plain sweatshirt in a not-too-thick jersey and a neutral tone will remain your best friend for any barbecue evening under the stars.
+Why not with short sleeves, in reference to the world of boxing.

-They come in a variety of styles, really for all tastes.
+They come in a variety of styles, truly something for everyone.

 Accessories with style

-They are numerous and welcome in summer, to enhance outfits that are too plain .
+They are numerous and welcome in summer, in order to enhance outfits that are too plain .

-First of them: the watch.
-We will especially worry about the bracelet, taking care to choose a Nato or perlon bracelet to avoid sweating on the wrist.
-Leather and metal should be avoided during the summer...
+First of all: the watch.
+We will especially worry about the strap, taking care to choose a Nato or perlon strap to avoid sweating on the wrist.
+Leather and metal are, during the summer period, to be avoided...

 The kind of bracelets to favor to avoid sweating.

-Indispensable in the sun, a good pair of glasses is also essential.
-The workwear lover will stay away from any futuristic or blingy shape, and focus on the classics.
+Essential under the sun, a good pair of glasses is also essential.
+The workwear lover will stay away from any futuristic or slightly bling shape, to focus on the classics.

-Metal frames will bring a rougher military scent, where acetates will bring more sophistication.
-We will take our turn on the world of mirrored, polarized or colored lenses... which we will leave to the EDM festival-goers.
+Metal frames will bring a more gruff military flavor, where acetates will bring more sophistication.
+We will pass on the world of mirrored, polarized or colored lenses… which we will leave to the EDM festival-goers.

 Acetate can work very well in a workwear look.

-Headgear is another complex subject, which above all requires assurance and self-confidence.
-Without being an expert on this rather "advanced" subject, I see three major workwear-compatible possibilities :
+Headwear is another complex subject, which requires above all assurance and self-confidence.
+Without being an expert on this rather "advanced" subject, I mainly see three major workwear-compatible possibilities :

 • caps and trucker hats,